ranga4all1/de-retail-sales/README.md

 In this comprehensive data engineering project, we’ll walk through the entire process, from extracting data from a CSV file, ETL pipeline, workflow orchestration, batch processsing to building a visualization-ready dataset in OLAP DWH using star-schema.

+Overall, data engineering project for retail sales data empowers business to extract actionable insights, drive innovation, and stay competitive in today's dynamic retail landscape.
+By harnessing the power of data, retailer can unlock new opportunities for growth, efficiency, and customer satisfaction.
+Streamlining data pipelines and automating data workflows significantly enhances operational efficiency within retail organization.
+By reducing manual effort, eliminating data silos, and ensuring data consistency and integrity, businesses can save time and resources while improving overall productivity.

+Framework used in this project can be easily adapted to any other retail/Wholesale dataset.

 ## Dataset
 We will be using Montgomery County of Maryland - Warehouse and Retail Sales dataset from data.gov